ibm-cloud-docs/FileStorage/slcli-usage.md

 # SLCLI commands for {{site.data.keyword.filestorage_short}}
 {: #SLCLIcommands}

 You can use the SLCLI to accomplish tasks that are normally handled through the [{{site.data.keyword.cloud}} console](/cloud-storage/file){: external}.
-For example, from the CLI you can place orders for new volumes, snapshot space and replication, update authorizations, and cancel volumes.
+For example, from the SL CLI you can place orders for new volumes, snapshot space, and replication, update authorizations, and cancel volumes.
 {: shortdesc}

-For more information about how to install and use the SLCLI, see [Python API Client](https://softlayer-python.readthedocs.io/en/latest/cli/){: external}.
+For more information about how to install and use the SL CLI, see [Python API Client](https://softlayer-python.readthedocs.io/en/latest/cli/){: external}.
 {: tip}

 ## Access-related SLCLI commands